Moremar/IT_tutorials/angular/sampleProject/README.md

 - http request to a backend (Firebase Realtime Database)
 - deployment to a static website hosting (Firebase Hosting)

+This project does not use Redux for Angular (NgRx), check project sampleProjectRedux for an example of how to use it.

 ## Pre-requisites

 - Clone the repo from GitHub